huggingface/transformers/docs/source/performance.md

 GPU1    PHB      X      0-11            N/A
 ```

-The report includes this Legend:
+The report includes this legend:

 ```
   X    = Self